-(b) Full-time regular employees will also continue to have the option of receiving Kaiser or comparable HMO benefits ("HMO Plan") on the same basis provided to non-bargaining unit employees.
-Any changes to the HMO Plan made during the term of this Agreement shall be equally applicable to bargaining unit and non-bargaining unit employees.
+(b) Full-time regular employees will also continue to have the option of receiving Kaiser or comparable HMO benefits ("HMO Plan") on the Aon Active Health Exchange on the same basis provided to non-bargaining unit employees.
+Any changes to the HMO plan made during the terms of this Agreement shall be equally applicable to bargaining unit and non-bargaining unit employees.

-(c) The Employer will continue to provide to bargaining unit employees dental insurance in accordance with Univision's Dental Plan applicable to non-bargaining unit employees.
-Any changes to the Univision Dental Plan made during the term of this Agreement shall be equally applicable to bargaining unit and non-bargaining unit employees.
+(c) The Employer will continue to provide to bargaining unit employees dental insurance in accordance with Univision's dental plans applicable to non-bargaining unit employees.
+Any changes to the Univision dental plans made during the term of this Agreement shall be equally applicable to bargaining unit and non-bargaining unit employees.

-(d) Employees shall be responsible for paying co-premiums for medical and dental insurance on the following limited basis, per pay period: (a) employee only - \$20; (b) employee and one dependent - \$50; and (c) employee and two or more dependents - \$60.
+(d) For the term of this Agreement, Employees shall be responsible for paying co-premiums for medical and dental insurance on the following limited basis, per pay period, no more than (a) employee only - 20; (b) employee and one dependent - 50; and (c) employee and two or more dependents - 60.